xiaolaba/Free-Pascal-UTF8-supported/README.md

 #### 2) The User program, console output has no proper display for UTF8 string
-This is orgination and the cause, https://github.com/xiaolaba/gavrasm_CHT .
+This is origination and the cause, https://github.com/xiaolaba/gavrasm_CHT .
 .
 .